 A Successful Casting Call

-Once in the room you will be expected to deliver your model walk.
+Once in the room, you will be expected to deliver your model walk.
 Make sure you practice in advance and strut with confidence.
 They may ask you to repeat this a couple of times and even give you advice if they see potential.
 The casting agents may also take a quick snap of you to remember who you are when they are deciding who to choose.

-Before the big day you will be required to attend rehearsals so that you know exactly what you are doing.
-Hopefully, the running order will remain the same but it is not guaranteed.
+Before the big day, the model will be required to attend rehearsals so that they know exactly what they’re doing.
+Hopefully, the running order will remain the same but it isn’t guaranteed.
 Models are zigzagging all over the city trying to make all of the shows on time.
 However, if a model gets a better offer on the day she may not show up.
-This could result in a new model taking their place last minute, which could affect your position also.
-Fashion weeks are about showcasing your talent and making a name for yourself in the fashion industry.
-Therefore, a model who adapts quickly and performs well under pressure will be remembered for next season.
+This could result in a new model taking their place last minute, which could affect other model’s positions too.

 It’s Hard Work

-You might need be asked to go to a fit confirm that wasn’t planned.
-Your agent may WhatsApp you with the details and without a phone you may miss an important message.
-As well as eating you will be expected to catch up with your agent whilst running between shows.
+You might need to be asked to go to a fitting that wasn’t previously planned.
+Your agent may WhatsApp you with the details and, without a phone, you may miss an important message.
+As well as eating, you will be expected to catch up with your agent whilst running between shows.

-How Much Do Runway Models Make per Show
+How Much Do Runway Models Make Per Show?

-A well-established public figure will earn a lot of money per show however, an unknown may only be paid in clothes.
-The fashion world is all about who you are and building up to earn a large sum per show.
+A well-established public figure will earn a lot of money per show, but an unknown may only be paid in clothes.
+The fashion world is all about who you are.
 Aspiring models walk in a lot of shows for the experience and excitement rather than the money.
 You have to weigh up if the catwalk appearance is worth your while.